 Kendee began her service to youth and families over 30 years ago and spent 26 years with the YMCA.
 She joined the Reach For Youth team in 2015 and believes in the powerful mission - Providing youth second chances through prevention, intervention and counseling.
 She has previous experience in both annual and capital fundraising, operations, developing board and staff teams and programming.
 Kendee is a graduate of Purdue University, West Lafayette, IN; Bachelor of Science in Child Development and Family Studies.

-Denise Senter serves as Clinical Supervisor in support of Reach For Youth’s programs and operations.
+Denise Senter serves as Director of Mental Health and Clinical Services in support of Reach For Youth’s programs and operations.
 Denise joined Reach For Youth In December, 2013.

-Denise is a published author dealing with mental health and currently serves on the Board of Directors with the Indiana Association of Infant and Toddler Mental Health.
+Denise is a published author dealing with mental health and currently serves on the Board of Directors with Infancy Onward (formerly, Indiana Association of Infant and Toddler Mental Health).

 "Always do your best.
 What you plant now, you will harvest later."

 Cindikaye Johnson graduated from IUPUI, with a Bachelor of Science in Public Health, and worked for both Marion County and Hendricks County Health Departments, with a focus on inspection and community education.
 As family time allowed, Cindikaye went back to school and obtained her Master's in Mental Health Counseling through Capella University.